gonkaotic/Telemedicine-A-Team/Documentation/User_Manual_Patient/Patient_manual.md

 information}](#measurement-view) will appear below.
 If the doctor then double clicks on another item of the table, the information below will update to that of the new measurement.
 The last column is a field where the doctor can write a comment associated to that measurement.
 The patient cannot modify it.

+### Measurement View

+You can see in detail all your measurements.